miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 Existing classes can easily be retrofitted to implement a new interface.
 If you want to have two classes extend the same abstract class, you have to place it high up in the type hierarchy where it is an ancestor of both classes.
 Unfortunately, this can cause great collateral damage to the type hierarchy, forcing all descendants of the new abstract class to subclass it, whether or not it is appropriate.
 Although many interfaces specify the behavior of Object methods such as equals and hashCode, you are not permitted to provide default methods for them.
 Also, interfaces are not permitted to contain instance fields or nonpublic static members (with the exception of private static methods).
 Finally, you can’t add default methods to an interface that you don’t control.

-## Item 21: Designinterfacesforposterity
+## Item 21: Design interfaces for posterity
 It is not always possible to write a default method that maintains all invariants of every conceivable implementation.
-In the presence of default methods, existing implementations of an inter- face may compile without error or warning but fail at runtime.
+In the presence of default methods, existing implementations of an interface may compile without error or warning but fail at runtime.

 Using default methods to add new methods to existing interfaces should be avoided unless the need is critical, in which case you should think long and hard about whether an existing interface implementation might be broken by your default method implementation.

-## Item 22: Useinterfacesonlytodefinetypes
+## Item 22: Use interfaces only to define types
 One kind of interface that fails this test is the so-called constant interface.
 Such an interface contains no methods; it consists solely of static final fields, each exporting a constant.
 The constant interface pattern is a poor use of interfaces.
 That a class uses some constants internally is an implementation detail.
 Implementing a constant interface causes this implementation detail to leak into the class’s exported API.
 It is of no consequence to the users of a class that the class implements a constant interface.
 In fact, it may even confuse them.
 If you want to export constants, there are several reasonable choices.
 If the constants are strongly tied to an existing class or interface, you should add them to the class or interface.
-For example, all of the boxed numerical primitive classes, such as Integer and Double, export MIN_VALUE and MAX_VALUE constants.
+For example, all of the boxed numerical primitive classes, such as `Integer` and `Double`, export `MIN_VALUE` and `MAX_VALUE` constants.
 If the constants are best viewed as members of an enumerated type, you should export them with an enum type (Item 34).
 Otherwise, you should export the constants with a noninstantiable utility class (Item 4).
 Here is a utility class version of the PhysicalConstants example shown earlier:
 ```Java
  // Constant utility class
 package com.effectivejava.science;